commercialhaskell/stack/doc/GUIDE.md

 On Mac OSX:

-- Avoid `{-# LANGUAGE CPP #-}` in stack scripts; it breaks the hashbang line ([GHC #6132](https://gitlab.haskell.org/ghc/ghc/issues/6132))
+- Avoid `{-# LANGUAGE CPP #-}` in Stack scripts; it breaks the hashbang line ([GHC #6132](https://gitlab.haskell.org/ghc/ghc/issues/6132))

 - Use a compiled executable, not another script, in the hashbang line.
   Eg `#!/usr/bin/env runhaskell` will work but `#!/usr/local/bin/runhaskell` would not.

-### Loading scripts in ghci
+### Loading scripts in GHCi

-Sometimes you want to load your script in ghci REPL to play around with your program.
+Sometimes you want to load your script in GHCi REPL to play around with your program.
 In those cases, you can use `exec ghci` option in the script to achieve it.
 Here is an example: